KarAshutosh/karashutosh.github.io/blogs/blog3.md

 * **Layer count** → too high: memory pressure & compositor overhead; too low: missed compositor-only animation opportunities.
 * **Input delay** (FID/INP) → often caused by global listeners or main-thread queue congestion.
 Adopt passive listeners and reduce NFSR footprint.

-Use **Lighthouse** + **DevTools Performance** to see where you’re crossing process/thread boundaries and which stage is hot.
+Use **Lighthouse** + **DevTools Performance** to see where you're crossing process/thread boundaries and which stage is hot.

 ---

 ## 8. Closing Perspective

-Chrome’s architecture is explicitly designed to **decouple**: navigation/security (browser), computation of layout/paint/script (renderer), and presentation (GPU).
+Chrome's architecture is explicitly designed to **decouple**: navigation/security (browser), computation of layout/paint/script (renderer), and presentation (GPU).
 The performance you see is the emergent property of *how your code engages each plane*.
-If you’re intentional about where work runs and which stages you invalidate, you’ll consistently ship experiences that feel native—because you’re cooperating with the browser’s design, not fighting it.
+If you're intentional about where work runs and which stages you invalidate, you'll consistently ship experiences that feel native, because you're cooperating with the browser's design, not fighting it.

 ---